 For lower budget entry level job roles producers will require you to live close to the production.
 This is to save money on accommodation.
 Sometimes the pay and experience makes up for the cost of a hostel.
 Sometimes you can arrange with other crew members to rent out a cheap apartment for the shoot.

 A film with a budget will be able to provide accommodation.
 Sometimes you need to push for a job if travel is the only option.
 I found once I focused my job role from runner to Script Supervisor I was always given a hotel room to stay at.
 The higher up your job role the less travel is a problem.

 5. Take the risk

 To work on a feature film you will be expected to work 12 hours a day for a month or two straight.
 So having a part time job won’t work.
 Take the risk and go freelance.
 When that dream entry level job comes up be prepared to quit your job, pack a suitcase and go for it.

-Links to lovely useful websites with advice for first time film job seekers on how to get your first job in film – My First Job in film (UK) Creative Tool Kit (UK) Creative SkillSet (UK) Creative England (UK).
-Good places to search for work online Mandy (WorldWide), Shooting People, Talent Circle, BBC Careers.
+Links to useful websites with advice for first time film job seekers on how to get your first job in film – My list 20 places to find work in film, My First Job in film (UK) Creative Tool Kit (UK) Creative SkillSet (UK) Creative England (UK).